General Assembly Flagship Redesign

 Challenges

 We had an extremely tight budget and timeline.
-We were working through the pandemic with many vendors who were working on heavy delays for construction, shipping and fabrication.
-Working with engineers, construction teams, designers, architects and internal staff
+Working through the pandemic meant that vendors were working on heavy delays for construction, shipping and fabrication.
+Working with engineers, construction teams, designers, architects, and internal staff was a project management nightmare.

 Uses to consider

-Events, classrooms, meeting rooms, library, lounge, pantry, storage, staff workstations, conference rooms, phone booths, executive area
+Use cases: Events, classrooms, meeting rooms, library, lounge, pantry, storage, staff workstations

 Moodboard and Key Elements